openworm/open-worm-analysis-toolbox/README.md

 Objectives:

 1. This repository should eventually house a test pipeline for the OpenWorm project to run a behavioural phenotyping of its virtual worm, using the same statistical tests the Schafer lab used on their real worm data.
-This test pipeline will compare these virtual worm statistics against real worm statistics obtained.
 **Overall OpenWorm Milestone**: *#19*  https://github.com/openworm/OpenWorm/issues?milestone=19&state=open

 2. In achieving goal #1, this repository will also be an open source version of the Worm Tracker 2 (WT2) analysis pipeline that goes from raw real worm videos to worm measurements detected by machine vision, to a selection of calculated worm behavioural features like average speed.